Inside Out E-Column: Aligning Employee Engagement with Marketing Communications

 Make scouting part of everyone’s job description

-We can, however, take a stand for a more promising future – one that promotes human dignity, unleashes employee potential, and honors the extraordinary contributions that every individual is willing and able to make.
+We can, however, take a stand for a more promising and prosperous future – one that promotes human dignity, unleashes employee potential, and honors the extraordinary contributions that every individual is willing and able to make.

 # # #